 Distillation and absorption are so far the only high-capacity processes for the separation of the mixtures in the systems liquid-gas and liquid-vapor and their importance in the near future is therefore undoubtable.
 Both the absorption and especially the distillation are very energy-consuming processes and their design needs to be carefully optimized, which requires precise design methods.

-At present, about a half of these processes is performed in packed columns which in comparison with tray columns provide advantage of higher capacity and lower pressure drop.
+At present, about half of these processes are performed in packed columns which in comparison with tray columns provide the advantage of higher capacity and lower pressure drop.
 In principle there exist two approaches to the design of those columns – stage wise design and rate-based approach.

 Standard methods for measurement of the mass-transfer characteristics

 The volumetric mass-transfer coefficients, kLa and kGa, and the effective interfacial area, aeff are measured using the proved absorption systems: